 Tight integration with Thomson Reuters products.
 This includes Westlaw, Westlaw Form Builder, Practical Law, and Drafting Assistant, although each is sold separately.

-Firm Central uses tiered pricing.
+Tiered pricing.
 The Core plan is $40/user/month, but most lawyers will want the Essential plan, which is $65/user/month and adds timekeeping and billing and trust accounting.
 The Premier plan jumps to $105/user/month and includes more powerful features like rules-based calendaring, docket notifications, and more.

 Security.
-This company provides plenty of information about security on its website, but the important parts are these: Firm Central encrypts your data in transit and at rest using “bank-grade” encryption.
+This company provides plenty of information about security on its website, but the important parts are these: Firm Central encrypts data in transit and at rest using “bank-grade” encryption.
 All data is stored on Thomson’s US-based data centers.
 (Many other law practice management software providers use Amazon Web Services servers.)

 Who Firm Central is For

 Firm Central is really just meant for existing Westlaw customers.
 If an office doesn’t use Westlaw or other Thomson Reuters products, it’s hard to recommend Firm Central.